Operator mixing in massless QCD-like theories and Poincare'-Dulac theorem: A summary of

-of the Callan-Symanzik equation \cite{C,S,Pes,Zub,BB2}:
+of the Callan-Symanzik equation \cite{MB0,C,S,Pes,Zub,BB2}:

-for $2$-point correlators \footnote{Factors of $Z(x, \mu)$ also enter the solution of the Callan-Symanzik equation for the OPE coefficients \cite{BB2}.} in Euclidean space-time: \bea G_{ik}(x) = \langle O_i(x) O_k(0) \rangle \eea of renormalized local gauge-invariant operators $O_i(x)$: \bea O_i= Z_{ik}(\Lambda,\mu) O_{Bk} \eea with $O_{Bk}$ the bare operators that mix \footnote{In fact, gauge-invariant operators also mix with BRST-exact operators and with operators that vanish by the equations of motion (EQM) \cite{M01,M02,M03}.
+for $2$-point correlators \footnote{Factors of $Z(x, \mu)$ also enter the solution of the Callan-Symanzik equation for the OPE coefficients \cite{BB2}.} in Euclidean space-time: \bea G_{ik}(x) = \langle O_i(x) O_k(0) \rangle \eea of renormalized local gauge-invariant operators $O_i(x)$ \footnote{We employ the convention that the sum over repeated indices is understood.}: \bea O_i= Z_{ik} O_{Bk} \eea with $O_{Bk}$ the bare operators that mix \footnote{In fact, gauge-invariant operators also mix with BRST-exact operators and with operators that vanish by the equations of motion (EQM) \cite{M01,M02,M03}.
 But correlators of gauge-invariant operators with BRST-exact operators vanish, while correlators with EQM operators reduce to contact terms.
-Therefore, for our purposes it suffices to take into account the mixing of gauge-invariant operators only.} under renormalization, is diagonalizable as well, and its UV asymptotics reduces essentially to the multiplicatively renormalizable case:
+Therefore, for our purposes it suffices to take into account the mixing of gauge-invariant operators only.} under renormalization and $Z$ the bare mixing matrix, is diagonalizable as well, and its UV asymptotics reduces in the diagonal basis to the multiplicatively renormalizable case: